 Touching hands, kissing, and cuddling while watching a movie can all help stimulate those loving feelings, which helps to build intimacy.

 Those pesky hormones have been at it again, and the changes they go through can sometimes lead to vaginal dryness.

-So, maybe look into vaginal lubricants give you a helping ahem hand.
+So, maybe look into vaginal lubricants to give you a helping, ahem, hand.

 They can help you make the experience pleasant and enjoyable.